Search

 • Gross Yields

-The annual rental income expressed as a percentage of the property’s purchase price.
+The annual rental income as a percentage of the property’s purchase price.
+Formula: (Annual Rent/ Purchase Price) x 100.

 • Ground Rent

-Small annual payment from leaseholder to freeholder as part of a lease agreement.
+A regular payment made by a leaseholder to the freeholder as part of the lease agreement.
+It is typically a small annual amount.

 • H